andiosika/dsc-v2-mod1-final-project-online-ds-pt-100719/README.md

-# Module 1 Final Project
+# Multivariate Linear Regression

 # Description

-For this project, we examined with the King County House Sales dataset wich was provided and inclued information around residential home sales for King County, Washington from May 2014 - May 2015.
+For this project, I examined the King County House Sales dataset wich was provided.
+The dataset inclued information around residential home sales for King County, Washington from May 2014 - May 2015.
 The objective was to obtain, clean, explore, and model the dataset with a multivariate linear regression to predict the sale price of houses as accurately as possible.

 ## Main Files